RajSinha77/TUI-Task/README.md

 git clone https://github.com/RajSinha77/TUI-Task
 cd TUI-Task
 ```
+2. After Cloning unzip the Code.zip & data.zip and place it in the same folder.

-2. **Explore the Jupyter Notebooks:**
+3. **Explore the Jupyter Notebooks:**
-   - After cloning the repository,  explore the analysis by running the provided Jupyter Notebooks (TUI_Cruises_task.ipynb)
+   - After cloning the repository,  explore the analysis by running the provided Jupyter Notebooks (code.ipynb)
    ```bash
    jupyter notebook
    ```

 ### Exporting a Jupyter Notebook
 Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
-For example, to export the example notebook to html: `jupyter nbconvert --to html examples/TUI_Cruises_task.ipynb --embed-images --output TUI_Cruises_task.html`
+For example, to export the example notebook to html: `jupyter nbconvert --to html examples/code.ipynb --embed-images --output code.html`

 Disclaimer: Since this Pynb file uses the Plotly library, it is interactive and creative but at the same time will be heavy.
 Please have patience.